So you are looking to get a Shiba Inu dog at this time?

 These are not the types of dogs that have very thick hair.

 So even if there’s a bit of dog hair on the floor, it won’t be that much, to begin with.

-But it will totally be worth it, and that’s exactly what you need in the end.
+But it will be worth it, and that’s exactly what you need.